Due to state authorization requirements for distance learning that are

 SUBPLAN CORE COURSESSubplan: Project Management (Complete 12 credits)

-SUBPLAN CORE COURSESSubplan: Sustainability and Green Management (Complete 12 credits)
+SUBPLAN CORE COURSESSubplan: Sustainability and Green Management (Select 12 credits)

 students in term 0520 or later, MAN 4900 will be offered at 6 credits starting Fall 2017.